-- 7. It is your responsibility to use the service of an Attorney honestly and fairly. - 8.
+- 7. It is your responsibility to use the services of an attorney honestly and fairly. - 8.
 It is your responsibility to use these resources in keeping with the procedures and schedule prescribed and to respect the rights of other inmates to the use of the materials and assistance. - 9.
-It is your responsibility to seek and use such materials for your personal benefit, without depriving others of their equal rights to the use of this material. - 10.
-You have the responsibility to take advantage of activities which will aid you to live a successful and law-abiding life within the institution and in the community.
-You will be expected to abide by the regulations governing the participation in such activities. - 11.
-You have the responsibility to meet you financial and legal obligations, including, but not limited to, DHO and courtimposed assessments, fines, and restitution.
+It is your responsibility to seek and utilize such materials for your personal benefit, without depriving others of their equal rights to the use of this material. - 10.
+You have the responsibility to take advantage of activities which may help you live a successful and law-abiding life within the institution and in the community.
+You will be expected to abide by the regulations governing the use of such activities. - 11.
+You have the responsibility to meet your financial and legal obligations, including, but not limited to, DHO and court imposed assessments, fines, and restitution.
 You also have the responsibility to make use of your funds in a manner consistent with your release plans, your family needs, and for other obligations that you may have.